-Upon exhaustion of the number of hours available for skilled nursing services under the Medicaid State Plan, Medicaid reimbursement may be available for additional skilled nursing services based upon medical need when required to support a person to live in the community, for persons who would otherwise be required to live in a nursing facility.
-Additionally, one to one extended nursing daily limits can be increased to twenty four (24) hours a day only for a person on a ventilator or requiring frequent tracheal suctioning, after State Plan daily limits are maximized.
-Also for a person on a ventilator or requiring frequent tracheal suctioning, annual limits can be extended with prior approval for up to 365 days after State Plan annual limits are exhausted.
+- Skilled nursing services under the waiver may be available based on medical need for persons who, after having fully utilized the daily limit of six (6) hours of skilled nursing services under the State Plan, require additional hours per day of skilled nursing services to support living in the community (for persons who would otherwise be required to live in a nursing facility). - One-to-one extended nursing daily limits may be increased to up to twenty-four (24) hours per day for persons on a ventilator or requiring frequent tracheal suctioning who have fully utilized the daily limit of six (6) hours of skilled nursing services under the State Plan.
+With prior approval, the annual limits may also be extended to up to 365 days per year for persons on a ventilator or requiring frequent tracheal suctioning who have exhausted the annual limits under the State Plan.